University of Georgia: Rankings

 For 2025, U.S. News & World Report ranked Georgia's undergraduate program tied for 46th out of 443 Best National Universities, tied for 30th of Most Innovative Schools, tied for 27th in Best Undergraduate Teaching, and tied for 16th among 227 Top Public National Universities.
 For 2019–2020 worldwide ranked universities, Georgia is ranked in the top 20% of the 1,000 top ranked universities in the entire world by the Center for World University Rankings, is ranked as an A+ university, and in the top 12% of top world universities ranked by University Ranking by Academic Performance based on indicators of research performance, and is ranked 79th of the top 200 universities in the entire world in the uniRank University Ranking.
 In 2025, a new college rankings system by the editorial board of The Wall Street Journal that evaluated 100 prominent public and private colleges in the United States ranked Georgia as a top ten university including being ranked No. 1 in the nation for curricular rigor as well as recognition for faculty teaching quality, value added to education, and student outcomes with a specific acknowledgement of the university for “strong economic outcomes”.
-WalletHub, in its 2020 ranking of the top-performing schools in the country that had the lowest possible costs to undergraduates, ranked the University of Georgia as 69th out of 1,003 schools with a 93 Percentile Score (with 99 being the maximum possible Percentile Score).
 The university is listed as a "Public Ivy" in Greene's Guides as "successfully competing with the Ivy League schools in academic rigor ... attracting superstar faculty and competing for the best and brightest students of all races."
-The Princeton Review named the university as one of its "Top 10 Best Value Public Colleges" with UGA being one of the colleges designated as a best overall bargain based on cost and financial aid among the most academically outstanding colleges in the nation.
-In 2018, Kiplinger ranked the University 12th in its list of the "100 Best Values in Public Colleges."
-SmartMoney, a publication by The Wall Street Journal, named UGA as having the fourth best salary return on tuition as of October 2019.
+The Princeton Review named the university as one of its "Top 10 Best Value Public Colleges" with UGA being one of the colleges designated as a best overall bargain based on cost and financial aid among the most academically outstanding colleges in the nation, also being ranked No.8 in best alumni network, No.10 in access to financial aid, and No.16 in intern placement.
+Kiplinger ranked the University 12th in its list of the "100 Best Values in Public Colleges", and Forbes ranked the university No.18 among all of the USA's public universities.
+SmartMoney, a publication by The Wall Street Journal, named UGA as having the fourth best salary return on tuition.
 The Daily Beast named the university in its "25 Amazing Colleges" listing.
-Niche ranks UGA as an overall A+ university including high rankings for individual subjects taught at the university as well as ranking it #5 of 1,579 colleges in Best Student Life, #10 of 1,417 colleges in Best College Campuses, #13 of 1,385 colleges in Best College Food, and overall #14 of 132 colleges in Best Big Colleges as well as #14 of 668 universities in Best Public Universities.
+Niche ranks UGA as an overall A+ university and a top 10 national public university out of 668 including high rankings for individual subjects taught at the university as well as ranking it No.2 of 1,579 colleges in Best Student Life, No.10 of 1,417 colleges in Best College Campuses, No.13 of 1,385 colleges in Best College Food, and overall No.10 of 132 colleges in Best Big Colleges.